 - a.
-Date of Referral, - b.
-Member Name, - c.
-AHCCCS ID, - d.
-HMIS ID Number, if available, - e.
-Member included on Contractor High-Cost High Needs Roster, - f.
+Date of Referral,

+- b.
+Member Name.

+- c.
+AHCCCS ID,

+- d.
+HMIS ID Number, if available,

+e.
+Member included on Contractor High-Cost High Needs Roster,

+- f.
 SMI Indicator, - g.
-Needs assessment score from VI-SPDAT, LOCUS, or other AHCCCS approved screening tool, if assessed, - h.
-If member has designated housing navigation or supportive services, - i.
+Needs assessment score from VI-SPDAT, LOCUS, or other approved screening tool, if assessed, - h.
+If the member has designated housing navigation or supportive services, - i.
 Member's current housing situation including homelessness, - j.
-Referral or Intervention Provided and Outcomes (up to two), and - k.
-Date of housing placement or resolution.
+Referral or Intervention Provided and Outcomes (up to two), - k.
+Date of housing placement or resolution, - I. CoC meeting attendance and representative in attendance, - m.
+Include criteria used to determine members in need of PSH, total number of members in need statewide, and number of Housing Specialists at the provider level to meet the need, and - n.
+The criteria used to determine the number of Housing Specialists working for the health plan to meet the needs of the member and the total number of Housing Specialist staff working for the plan.